wesovilabs/exkorpion/README.md

 **given/when/then**: These word are the ones that provide us with s BDD syntax.
 Actually even when we write some unit tests we should thinkg about them.

   - *Given*: It defines the input data for performing the tests.
+(It's an optional step, it could be not neccessary sometimes)
   - *When*:  It performs the action to be tested.
   - *Then*:  It ensures the result in the preoviuos step are the expected.